Systems Biology Program

 • Alán Muñoz (PhD student, University of Edinburgh)

-• Sandra Mayoral (PhD student, UNAM)
+• Sandra Mayoral (Postdoc, Biotechnology Institute UNAM)

 • Rogelio Rodríguez (PhD student, Georgia Tech)